<

 As with online surveys, online respondents can be distracted by other elements in their environment.
 Ask people to turn off background distractions like TVs and to find a quiet space for the discussion.
 Use people's names to invite comments and keep people attentive, and mute out individuals not talking to reduce background noise.

-Discussion forum and chat-based groups are also options without needing full face-to-face and where discussion run over a period of time, allowing thoughts, tasks and debate to develop over a period of time without needing to have everyone all online at the same time.
+Discussion forum and chat-based groups or communities are also options without needing full face-to-face and where discussion run over a period of time, allowing thoughts, tasks and debate to develop over a period of time without needing to have everyone all online at the same time.
 Engagement is key to keep people responding and taking an interest.

 Qual can also be used in accompanying tasks via mobile devices.
 For instance, walking through a shopping experience live with a customer on a phone.
 Be cautious about collecting incidental data from contacts with other people.